Monday, March 30, 2009

 Wednesday, March 11, 2009

-I saw this recipe featured on Martha Stewart's Everyday Food program, had all the ingredients, and it turned out great - my son ate it for dinner for 4 days straight!
-This one is different in that it doesn't have any ricotta (which my kids don't love anyway).
+This lasagna is so delicious!
+It's different from the traditional lasagna in that it doesn't have any ricotta cheese.
 The noodles are not cooked first in boiling water, but only soaked for a few minutes in hot water.
 The noodles did stick together a bit, so I would recommend adding a little oil to the water before dropping the noodles in.
 You could easily change up the ingredients, replacing some or all of the sausage with sauteed peppers, mushrooms, zucchini, or eggplant.

 from Everyday Food